 Rome is famous for its art, and if you are going to take time out to discover some of the most famous paintings, frescoes and sculptures in the world, Rome is certainly the place to do it!
 A simple aimless wonder around Rome’s winding streets will see you come across dozens of atmospheric churches with some amazing hidden frescoes.
 San Pietro in Vincoli al Colle Oppio holds the statue of Moses by Michelangelo, the tomb of an unknown soldier is surrounded by a massive monument on Piazza Venezia that is topped by a statue of Victor Emmanuel, and then of course there is St. Peter’s Basilica, perhaps one of the most famous Catholic buildings in the world and a work of art in its own right, before you get to even more famous statues by Michelangelo and other high Renaissance artists.
 You quite literally can’t walk more than a few feet in Rome without coming across some wondrous piece of art and architecture, and experiencing all of that will cost you nothing.

-There are numerous expansive gardens throughout the city that are perfect for an afternoons stroll, a romantic picnic, a family outing or simply lounging in the sun.
+Rome may not be famous for green spaces but there are numerous expansive gardens throughout the city that are perfect for an afternoons stroll, a romantic picnic, a family outing or simply lounging in the sun.
 Villa Borghese is one of the largest in the city and extremely well kept.
 Villa Sciarra is great for families or those with young kids, as there is a fair sized playground next to an aviary where you can feed some exotic birds, whilst Villa Ada has a range of free kids activities throughout the day and free exercise sessions for adults on Sundays.

-1. The Vatican museum.
+The Vatican Museum.